In our business, it’s not about just lawyering. It’s about helping people as much as we can in any way we can.

 Fighting for justice is not just our job – it’s our passion.
 It’s what gets us out of bed in the morning and keeps us motived day in and day out.

 We believe this is among the reasons we’re now one of the largest personal injury law firms in North Carolina.
-More than 30,000 people just like you have turned to us when faced with injustice, whether workers’ compensation, car accidents, personal injury, Social Security Disability, or eminent domain.
+More than 50,000 people have turned to us when faced with injustice, whether workers’ compensation, car accidents, personal injury, Social Security Disability, or eminent domain.

 While we have been known to be a formidable force to reckon with in courtrooms and mediation, we maintain a personal and personable one-on-one relationship with each individual client.
 Why?
 Because our clients like it that way.
 And so do we.

-These figures don’t include $1.25 billion3 we helped 18,400 farmers recover against the U.S. government in a historic class action case.
+These figures don’t include $1.25 billion we helped 18,400 farmers recover against the U.S. government in a historic class action case.3

-Some of our workers’ comp lawyers have won awards and achieved peer- and client-reviewed designations for 2017, including Best Lawyers in America, “Best Lawyers” and “Lawyer of the Year”; and Super Lawyers Magazine “Super Lawyers.”5,6
+Some of our workers’ comp lawyers have won awards and achieved peer- and client-reviewed designations for 2021, including Best Lawyers in America’s, “Best Lawyers” list and a “Lawyer of the Year” award; and a Super Lawyers Magazine “Super Lawyers.”5, 6

-More than half the attorneys in our workers’ comp department are North Carolina Star Bar Board Certified in workers’ comp.
+Several of the attorneys in our workers’ comp department are North Carolina State Bar Board Certified Specialist in workers’ comp.
 Board certification is the highest level of specialization available in NC, and only a very small percentage of NC attorneys can make that claim.
-Out of the more than 28,000 attorneys licensed in North Carolina only 140 attorneys are NC board certified in workers’ compensation law – that’s less than 1%.7
+Out of the more than 30,500 attorneys licensed to practice in North Carolina, only 152 attorneys are NC board certified in workers’ compensation law – that’s less than 1%.7

 One of our workers’ comp attorneys is a former North Carolina state senator and former Deputy Commissioner at the North Carolina Industrial Commission.
 Others used to work for workers’ compensation defense firms for the insurance companies, and several of our paralegals and other administrative staff have worked for insurance companies, themselves.